FOLD-R++: A Scalable Toolset for Automated Inductive Learning of Default Theories from Mixed Data: The FOLD-R++ Algorithm

 Explainability is very important for some tasks like loan approval, credit card approval, and disease diagnosis system.
-Answer set programming provides explicit rules for how a prediction is generated compared to black box models like those based on neural networks.
-To efficiently justify the prediction, the FOLD-R++ outputs answer set programs that are compatible with the s(CASP) goal-directed ASP system \cite{scasp}.
+Inductive logic programming provides explicit rules for how a prediction is generated compared to black box models like those based on neural networks.
+To efficiently justify the prediction, the FOLD-R++ outputs normal logic programs that are compatible with the s(CASP) goal-directed answer set programming system \cite{scasp}.
+The s(CASP) system executes answer set programs in a goal-directed manner \cite{scasp}.
+Stratified normal logic programs output by FOLD-R++ are a special case of answer set programs.

-\begin{exmp} The ``Titanic Survival Prediction" is a classical classification challenge which contains 891 passengers as training examples and 418 passengers as testing examples and their survival based on features such as sex, age, number of siblings/spouses, number of parents/children, etc..
-FOLD-R++ generates the following program with only 12 rules!: \end{exmp}
+\begin{exmp} The ``Adult Census Income" is a classical classification task that contains 32561 records.
+We treat 80\% of the data as training examples and 20\% as testing examples.
+The task is to learn the income status of individuals (more/less than 50K/year) based on features such as gender, age, education, marital status, etc. FOLD-R++ generates the following program that contains only 13 rules: \end{exmp}

 {

 }